 Communication is also a common factor that leads to instances of hospital negligence.
 There’s typically a chain of command when it comes to ordering tests and administering prescriptions.
 If even one mistake is made along that chain, the patient is at risk of sustaining a preventable injury.

 No matter what factors contributed to the medical malpractice you suffered, your lawyer will build a case that proves you were wronged.
-Required elements for a strong claim includes establishing a doctor-patient relationship, explaining the duty of care and how it was breached, connecting the injuries to the breach, and determining the damages.
+Required elements for a strong claim include establishing a doctor-patient relationship, explaining the duty of care and how it was breached, connecting the injuries to the breach, and determining the damages.

 Recovering from Medical Malpractice Injuries